Cyprus in the Eurovision Song Contest 2022

-Cyprus was represented at the Eurovision Song Contest 2022 in Turin, Italy, having internally selected Andromache to represent the country with the song "Ela", which was written by Alex Papaconstantinou, Arash, Eyelar Mirzazadeh, Fatjon Miftaraj, Filloreta "Fifi" Raçi, Geraldo Sandell, Giorgos Papadopoulos, Robert Uhlmann, Viktor Svensson and Yll Limani.
+Cyprus was represented at the Eurovision Song Contest 2022 with the song "Ela", written by Alex Papaconstantinou, Arash, Eyelar Mirzazadeh, Fatjon Miftaraj, Filloreta "Fifi" Raçi, Geraldo Sandell, Giorgos Papadopoulos, Robert Uhlmann, Viktor Svensson, and Yll Limani, and performed by Andromache.
+The Cypriot participating broadcaster, the Cyprus Broadcasting Corporation (CyBC), internally selected its entry for the contest.

 Cyprus was drawn to compete in the second semi-final of the Eurovision Song Contest which took place on 12 May 2022.
 Performing during the show in position 9, "Ela" was not announced among the top 10 entries of the second semi-final and therefore did not qualify to compete in the final.
 It was later revealed that Cyprus placed 12th out of the 18 participating countries in the semi-final with 63 points.